sa-akhavani/developer-setup/README.md

 ## Tmux
-Install ohmytmux first. then we customize it.
+- Install ohmytmux from here first: https://github.com/gpakosz/.tmux.
+Then we customize it by editing the .tmux.config.local file
+- Install tpm from here: https://github.com/tmux-plugins/tpm

 ## ZSH